This is the heart of the website. Content is broken up into chapter-like sections and links out to all blog posts and other resources.

 Identifying Other Lurking Triggers.
 Foams, carpet and mold- oh my!!!
 Did you get worse and haven’t been able to identify a cause?
 If there’s a smell, it might be triggering you.
 Triggers can sometimes be tricky to identify and impossible to prove, especially if you don’t react acutely from exposure.
 Reflecting back, years ago before diagnosis, my vague yet still manageable symptoms got significantly worse 3 separate times after getting brand new outgassing memory foam toppers and mattresses.
 My health took a landslide turn to rock bottom, after living in a brand-new outgassing builder home with that “brand new” home smell after a few months.
 I kept having mysterious attacks that kept landing me in the ER until they finally admitted me to a hospital where it took them a week to finally determine POTS as a diagnosis.
 After replacing our flooring with all natural Marmoleum, my health improved significantly.
 Carpet is known to be a common mast cell trigger for those with MCAS.
 A few years later I had a horrible relapse that passed my previous rock bottom after living in a beautiful 1930’s home for a month that was growing mold within the walls… we hired a mold inspector who found giant mushrooms growing through the wall behind the refrigerator!
 The strange “old house” smell should have been our warning before signing the lease.
 Note that some VOC’s and gases don’t have a smell and can still be triggering.
 My latest relapse involved brand new respiratory triggers, and was likely caused by the NO2 (nitrogen dioxide) from our gas burning fireplace running for hours!
 I never seemed to react acutely, though in retrospect I definitely did in certain areas where the gas streamlines must’ve been.
 It only became obvious when my stepdad reacted instantly at a Christmas visit shedding light on the gas exposure.
 It can be hard to know if it’s just your body being its usual crazy self or if it’s in fact an external trigger.
 If you’re having seasonal relapses, consider what could be changing for you.
 Check out any indoor gas (or wood) burning appliances like fireplaces and furnaces.
 New man-made items should be especially scrutinized- new appliances, fake Christmas trees, new couch or furniture.
 Reflect and see if you can identify and remove these covert triggers.

-My doctor explained that for those with autoimmune conditions, mold exposure can be like dousing an open flame with gasoline.
+One of my doctors explained that for those with autoimmune conditions, mold exposure can be like dousing an open flame with gasoline.

 Epigentics.
 Another huge factor to consider is epigenetics, the altering of gene expression or function by environmental chemicals.
 Certain chemicals are known to alter gene expression or function, which can increase disease risk, if not trigger diseases altogether.
 Check out this article that summarizes how several classes of environmental chemicals have been proven to alter gene expression, causing epigenetic alterations.
 Epigenetics and Environmental Chemicals.
 Many of these chemicals are commonly found in varying degrees in our indoor air and water.
 For healthy robust people, these chemicals are obviously tolerable within the standard limits, but for those of us with specific genes, we may be much more at risk for triggering genes that can make our lives miserable.
 That’s the idea.
 Read more at Science-Based Medicine… What is Epigenetics?!